Renormalizing the Quark-Meson-Diquark Model: Behavior of regMFA at high chemical potential

 Inserting this into the effective potential together with the bosonic potential~\eqref{eq:treelevel} (with \(Z_\Delta=0\)) and differentiating with respect to \(\Delta\) to get the gap equation yields

 Thus \(\bar\Delta=0\) (and $g_\phi\bar\sigma=\bar{m}_q$) is a non-trivial solution provided the bracket vanishes.
 Defining \(\mu_{c}\) by that condition,

 which can be solved numerically to obtain $\mu_c$ once $\bar{m}_q$ is known (Note that $\mu_c$ should still satisfy the condition $\mu_c > \sqrt{\Lambda^{2}+\bar{m}_{q}^{2}}$\;).
-Accordingly, a cutoff–dependent critical chemical potential \(\mu_{c}\) emerges, and its very appearance signals a cutoff artifact of the regularized approximation.
+Accordingly, a cutoff-dependent critical chemical potential \(\mu_{c}\) emerges, and its very appearance signals a cutoff artifact of the regularized approximation.
 Furthermore, setting \(\Delta=0\) in \eqref{eq:loop_all} leaves only the term linear in $\mu$

 Because the bosonic potential in \eqref{eq:treelevel} is $\mu$-independent without diquarks and the loop contribution \eqref{eq:loop_linear_mu} is $\sigma$-independent, the gap equation reduces to the tree-level condition